saltstack/salt/doc/topics/installation/debian.rst

 Wheezy (Old Stable)
 -------------------

-For wheezy, the following line is needed in either ``/etc/apt/sources.list`` or a file in ``/etc/apt/sources.list.d``:
+For Wheezy, the following line is needed in either ``/etc/apt/sources.list`` or a file in ``/etc/apt/sources.list.d``:

 .. code-block:: bash